Love Field (film): Production

 The film was partially filmed on location in Rocky Mount and Wilson, North Carolina, United States.

-Denzel Washington was attached to the role of Paul Cater, but was replaced by Dennis Haysbert just before filming commenced.
+Denzel Washington was attached to the role of Paul Cater but dropped out.
+Eriq La Salle took over the role and filmed for multiple days, but producers cited he looked too young compared to Pfeiffer, so he was replaced by Dennis Haysbert.

-The character of Lurene Hallett was based upon screenwriter Don Roos' own mother.
+The character of Lurene Hallett was based on screenwriter Don Roos' mother.

-Depictions of racism in the film
+Depictions of racism

 Racism is prevalent throughout the film, as well as displays of discontent from the black community concerning Kennedy's efforts to improve race relations.
 Despite the efforts of the filmmakers to include the black perspective during this era, one critic complains that the black characters function "merely as analogies of oppression."
 Criticism aside, it is realistic in its portrayals of violence against Paul by white men, by Lurene, and by her husband, Ray.
 Historically, it relates to findings of the Kerner Commission from 1968.
 This commission found that "Our nation is moving toward two societies, one black, one white, separate and unequal."
 Love Field shows differing opinions about Kennedy in the white and black communities, represented respectively by Lurene and Paul, specifically through Lurene's naïve point of view.
 For example, in one interaction between Mrs. Enright and Paul, she states, "I don't know when we started killing people to solve things," and he responds, "I didn't know we stopped."